-- If your eyes have a 'crust', it can help if you bathe them with cool clean water before you use chloramphenicol.
+- If your eyes have a 'crust', gently clean this off with cool clean water before you use chloramphenicol.

 - When you first put the eye drops or eye ointment into your eye, they can cause blurred vision.
-This should quickly clear.
+This should quickly clear after applying eye drops but ointments may smear your vision for longer.
 Make sure you can see clearly before you drive or use machines or tools.

 - Take care not to touch your eyelids or surrounding areas with the dropper tip of the bottle or ointment tube.

 - If you wear hard or disposable contact lenses, you can start using your lenses again after finishing treatment.